WindSeeker: Structure

 All six WindSeekers consist of the same parts in an identical structure.
 The 301 ft center tower is made up of eight parts.
 The base section is different from the other seven tower pieces because it supports the rest of the tower.
 On top of the eighth tower piece, there is a steel platform where workers and mechanics can observe the operation of the ride and perform maintenance.
 Above this platform is an element called the "red UFO" or the "Crown".
 The gondola itself has a number of parts.
 In the middle of the structure there are wheels that allow the swings to rotate as they go up and down the tower.
 The gondola is raised and lowered by cables linking the gondola structure to four sets of yellow wheels, each attached to a different section of the steel platform at the top of the tower.
 Hydraulic dampers that were not in the original design were added to all the WindSeeker installations to reduce the movement of the swings while in operation.
-The illustrations below show where the parts are located and what they look like.